 The two basic parts of energy assistance are Regular Benefits and Crisis Assistance.
-In addition, a program services program is operated under WHEAP.
+In addition, an HE+ HVAC Program Services program is operated under WHEAP.

 The funding for energy assistance comes from the LIHEAP block grant (federal funds) and the Wisconsin Public Benefit fund (a fee charged on Wisconsin customers' electric bills).